BhumireddyLakshmivardhanreddy/PROMPT-ENGINEERING/README.md

+# Ex-1 Comprehensive Report on the Fundamentals of Generative AI and Large Language Models

+## NAME: BHUMIREDDY LAKSHMI VARDHAN REDDY
+## REG NO: 212223240016
 # Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
 Experiment:
 Develop a comprehensive report for the following exercises: